2nd Shock Army: World War II

 On 7 January 1942, Vlasov's army had spearheaded the Lyuban offensive operation to break the Leningrad encirclement.
 Planned as a combined operation between the Volkhov and Leningrad Fronts on a 30 km frontage, other armies of the Leningrad Front (including the 54th) were supposed to participate at scheduled intervals in this operation.
 Crossing the Volkhov River, Vlasov's army was successful in breaking through the German 18th Army's lines and penetrated 70–74 km deep inside the German rear area.
 The other armies (Volkhov Front's 4th, 52nd, and 59th Armies, 13th Cavalry Corps, and 4th and 6th Guards Rifle Corps), however, failed to provide the required support, and Vlasov's army became stranded.
 Permission to retreat was refused.
 With the counter-offensive in May 1942, the Second Shock Army was finally allowed to retreat, but by now, too weakened, it was virtually annihilated during the final breakout at Myasnoi Bor.

 Vlasov was taken prisoner by the Wehrmacht troops on 6 July 1942.
 He later raised a legion of Russians who fought alongside the German forces.

 2nd Shock Army again suffered severe losses during the Sinyavino operation from 19 August – 20 October 1942.
 Again, the remnants were returned to the Front reserves for rebuilding.

 In January 1943 it took part in the offensive which aimed to raise the siege of Leningrad, Operation Iskra.
 The Stavka then intervened in Leningrad Front offensive planning during September 1943, changing the plan so that 2nd Shock Army would attack from the Oranienbaum bridgehead.
 The offensive, under a newly appointed commander, General I.I.
 Fedyuninskii, begun on 14 January, took part in breaking the almost 900-day siege of Leningrad, and pushed west to the outskirts of Narva, resulting in the Battle of Narva.
+During its participation in the Battle of Narva, the 2nd Shock Army consisted of five rifle divisions (11th, 43rd Rifle Division, 90th Rifle Division, 131st, and 196th) along with 600 artillery pieces, a tank brigade, another tank regiment, two SPG regiments, and masses of ammunition and supplies.

 The 2nd Shock Army struggled to take Narva and German positions further west of the city until September 1944, when deep exploitation by Soviet forces in the Baltic States forced a German retreat through Estonia.
 As a result of the strategic Soviet victory in this region, the 2nd Shock Army was moved south and assigned to the 2nd Belorussian Front.
 As part of the 2nd Belorussian Front, the 2nd Shock Army fought across Poland and northeastern Germany, with its route of march taking it north of Warsaw and Stettin.
 In late March, the army helped capture Danzig.
 On 1 May 1945, the 2nd Shock Army took Stralsund on the Baltic Coast, ending the war there and on the island of Rügen.

-Disbandment

-Following the end of the war, the army was withdrawn to Arkhangelsk and redesignated as the Arkhangelsk Military District.
-In June the army was reformed in Goldberg, East Germany, and in August moved to Schwerin where it was disbanded in January 1946.